Slovenia national football team: Management

+Manager history

+Statistics updated as of 18 November 2025, after the match against Sweden.

 Players

 Current squad

-The following players were called up for the UEFA Euro 2024 qualifying matches against Kazakhstan and San Marino on 23 and 26 March 2023, respectively.
+The following players were called up for the 2026 FIFA World Cup qualification matches against Kosovo and Sweden on 15 and 18 November 2025, respectively.

-Caps and goals are correct as of 20 November 2022, after the match against Montenegro.
+Caps and goals are correct as of 18 November 2025, after the match against Sweden.

 Recent call-ups

-The following players have also been selected by Slovenia in the past twelve months, but are not part of the current squad.
+The following players have also been called up to the Slovenia squad within the last twelve months.